commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 Three of these EMI pilot projects formed the core of my bachelor's thesis and were specifically designed to address key objectives of the Earth Metabolome Initiative.

 The first project falls within the scope of the [Digital Botanical Gardens Initiative](https://www.dbgi.org), a botanical-scale precursor to EMI, in which I participated by collecting samples from the geophyte section of the Fribourg Botanical Garden.
 The second project aimed to refine our extraction methods by comparing the currently used methanol-based solvent with dimethyl sulfoxide (DMSO), thereby improving the biocompatibility of our extracts for subsequent bioassays.
-The third project is part of the PhD research of Marco Visani and focuses on modeling molecular data loss in mass spectrometry, with the goal of predicting the chemistry of living organisms based on unknown natural extracts.
+The third project is part of the PhD research of Marco Visani and focuses on modeling molecular data loss in mass spectrometry, with the goal of predicting the chemistry of living organisms based on unknown natural extracts, aligned with [EMI](https://www.earthmetabolome.org/) and [LOTUS](https://lotus.naturalproducts.net/) objectives.

 ## Digital Botanical Gardens Initiative